 To write the obituary for your pet memorial, you can either sit down with a template and fill in the blanks or just start writing.
 While traditional obits require a format of some sort, most sites just want a heartfelt write up of how your pet affected your life and what they meant to you.
 You can pour your heart out about the good times you shared and maybe even cite two or three of your favorite memories.
 The obituary shouldn't be more than 1,000 words, just to ensure that you don't expend too much energy on such a long document that may not be read or fully appreciated because of its length.

 You want to include core information in your online pet memorial obits, such as the name of your pet, what kind of pet they were (if it isn't obvious), their breed, age and then some information personality traits and/or quirks.
 This is the best part of any obituary, be it for a human or animal.
+This is where you learn about the type of pet they were and how they interacted within the confines of your family.
+Moreover, this is where you get to tell the world what an amazing pet you had and how thankful you are for their presence in your life.

 You might also opt to publish a few photos of your pet alongside the obituary to add a uniquely personal touch, though if the obituary costs any money to be published, this might be an extra charge.
 You can also use the pet obituary as a way to announce a pet memorial service.
 If this is the case, you might mention the name of your pet grave marker so that friends and family may visit the spot in which your pet is buried.
 Or if you chose to instead have your pet cremated and placed into a pet urn, you can instead invite loved ones to share their memories of your pet with you via email or letters or even a friendly phone call.